By: Marilyn L. Davis

 13 Steps, But Who’s Counting?

-In case, you do not know how tedious decoupage is, it is a minimum 13-stage process.
-Here is the brief description of what you need.
+In case you do not know how tedious decoupage is, it is a minimum 13-stage process.
+Here is a brief description of what you need.

 Next, you have to cut out the designs, using tiny manicure scissors to be exact.
 Glue the image to the surface, then varnish each image, lightly sanding between each coat, as the object has to look inlaid or painted on, not just glued on.
 This edict to blend meant that my Mom typically varnished and sanded between 30 and 40 coats before she was satisfied with the result, so I am not surprised that I was without my chair for months.

 When my Dad came home from his trip, he told her that he thought she would use the boxes to remove stuff from the house.
 She, of course, said to him that she could not throw out such sentimental items, and although she could not fit everything into the decorated boxes, she had found another creative outlet for the overflow.